-WHEREAS, STP-funded projects mus Manual for Local Public Agencies. st comply with the MDOT Project Development NOW, THEREFORE BE IT RESOLVED, that execute and file a project application for fu (STP); and, be it further is authorized to nding under the Surface Transportation Program RESOLVED, that if approved for funding, AP in non-federal matching funds; and, be it fu PLICANT will provide \$ irther RESOLVED, that if approved for funding, AF in the project application; and, be it further PLICANT must complete the project as described PLICANT understands that the PROJECT must be I completion as prescribed in this resolution and RESOLVED, that a signed copy of this resolution Coast MPO in conjunction with the filing of ition will be transmitted to the Mississippi Gulf the project application for funding. resolution was duly and regularly introduce (Name of Applicant's Board or Council) 2016, by the following vote, to wit: AYES: NAYS: OBSTAIN: ABSENT: (Signature)
+REAS, STP-funded proje ocal Public Agencies. ects must comply with the MDOT Project Development • NOW, THERE execute and (STP); and, bo that on for funding under th is authorized to a surface Transportation Progra to am hat if approved for fundal matching funds; and, rovide \$ hat if approved for fund t application; and, be it • complete the project as describ ed RESOLVED, that if approved for funding, APPLICANT understands that the PROJEC activated and systematically moved toward completion as prescribed in this reso in the project application; and, be it further hat a signed copy of thin conjunction with the ensmitted to the Mississippi Gulf plication for funding. : I,resolution wa as duly and regularly in troduced and adopted ereby certify that the foregoing If at a regular meeting of the me of Applicant's Board or Counc cil) on the day of • 2016, by the following vote, to v vit: A YES: NA AYS: OF BSTAIN: Αl· BSENT: (C: